HelloAlexPan/verbose-listops/README.md

 *   Track the hierarchy and dependencies of the operations as presented narratively, using thematic names or context to link steps.
 *   Correctly identify and use direct numerical inputs for each step while ignoring numerical results from prior steps mentioned conceptually.
 *   Answer a direct question about the final result of the embedded ListOps task.

-The **post-order generation** significantly improves narrative coherence compared to previous versions, making the embedded task flow more naturally within the story.
-It tests whether models can truly use their long context for complex reasoning within noisy, narratively structured data.

 ## Code Implementation Details